Projects

 Rust Libs

-This website doubles as a Cargo registry for some of the above projects, if crates.io ever goes down (though I'm not mirroring the dependencies... might be a good idea even if they'd massively bloat everything).
+Though I'm not mirroring the dependencies, so if crates.io ever goes down stuff will break... might be a good idea even if they'd massively bloat everything.

 # Docs